ordina-jworks/ordina-jworks.github.io/_posts/2017-04-19-DockerCon-LinuxKit-And-Moby.md

 Docker stays true to its battery philosophy.
-You can choose which version of the kernel you want, you can choose to use whatever tool you want.
+You can choose which version of the kernel you want, you can choose to use which components you want.
 It is all up to you!
 An example shown at DockerCon was "RedisOS".
 They composed LinuxKit, containerd and Redis,